deislabs/helm-workshop/01-getting-started/README.md

 If this is your first time using Helm, here are the critical commands.

 - `helm help`: Show help.
 You can get more info on a command by doing `helm COMMAND --help`, such as `helm list --help`
-- `helm search STRING`: Find things to install
+- `helm search STRING`: Find charts to install
 - `helm install -n NAME CHART`: Install something (create a release).
 Example: `helm install -n my-test stable/wordpress`
 - `helm status NAME`: Get the status of a release
 - `helm delete NAME`: Delete the release.
 Example: `helm delete my-test`